 The ovulatory begins to operate, resulting in different changes happing in the body.

-An example will be the fat mass in the body.
+An example is a fat mass in the body.

 About 16% before puberty, during menarche, will now be around 24%.
 A further increase occurs in the first years after the menarche.

-The advice is to be careful not to gain weight without measuring your daily intake.
-Good nutrition and a lot of sport will help the body to develop strong.
+The advice is to be careful to only gain weight if you measure your daily intake.
+Good nutrition and a lot of sports will help the body to thrive.

 In adolescence, it is possible to have excess sebum.
 The pores can clog due to overworking of the sebaceous glands.